 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.

-Katherine Boo is an investigative journalist focusing on matters of poverty and opportunity.
-A contributor to the New Yorker magazine since 2001, she was previously a reporter and editor at the Washington Post.
+opportunity, and has worked as staff writer and editor for the New Yorker magazine and the Washington Post.
 Among the honours her work has received are a MacArthur Foundation 'Genius' Grant, a National Magazine Award, and the Pulitzer Prize for Public Service.
-This, her first book, won the 2012 National Book Award for Non-Fiction and the PEN/Galbraith Award for Nonfiction, and was shortlisted for the Samuel Johnson Prize, the Guardian First Book Award, the National Book Critics Circle Award and the Dayton Literary Peace Prize.
+This, her first book, won the 2012 National Book Award for Non-Fiction, was shortlisted for the Samuel Johnson Prize, the Guardian First Book Award and the PEN/John Kenneth Galbraith Award for Nonfiction, and was a finalist for the National Book Critics Circle Award and the Dayton Literary Peace Prize.

 Les informations fournies dans la section « A propos du livre » peuvent faire référence à une autre édition de ce titre.